mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 ## Final Conclusions

 The Random Forest Classifier used in this project is certainly robust and fairly reproduceable for this scandal.
 However, how reproduceable would the model be given entirely different data?
 I think the model likely slightly overfit the specific data for the problem, in this case.
 Also, since the target was only recorded for the batter's entire at-bat instead of each pitch, the model can fall short in terms of when an opponent might cheat **during** an at-bat.

+## Additional Background on the Cheating Scandal

+The Astros Cheating Scandal is the biggest MLB scandal to date; the largest punishments ever were given out for the unprofessional behavior and actions of the team in the 2017 and 2018 seasons.
+Just to recap the scandal for anyone unaware, the Astros used HD cameras to steal the signs the catcher gives the pitcher, along with other methods.
+The camera feed was live-streamed to their dugout, where they would bang a trash can signaling their hitter what type of pitch would come next (fastball or off-speed).
+A simple advantage like this can go a huge way in baseball, where the best hitters in the game hit **.300** and an average player hits **.250**.
+Hitting a baseball at the MLB level is extremely difficult, so every advantage the hitter can get goes a long way.
+Considering the Astros used this underhanded tactic during the 2017 season when they won the World Series Trophy, it was hotly debated whether their trophy should be stripped from them.
+The commisioner decided not to strip away the trophy, but handed out extreme punishments for the club:

+-   _**Suspended** Manager AJ Hinch and General Manager Jeff Luhnow for one year (Astros owner Jim Crane has since **fired both**)_
+-   _**1st & 2nd** round picks for **2020 & 2021** were stripped from team_
+-   _Fined **$5 million**, the max amount allowed under MLB Constitution_

+While no players were directly suspended, the Astros Club is taking a huge setback by losing it's management and losing these draft picks.
+For more background on the Astros Cheating Scandal, click [here](https://www.si.com/mlb/2020/01/13/houston-astros-cheating-punishment).